hasura/graphql-engine/graphql/manual/auth/roles-variables.rst

 Roles & Session variables
 =========================

-The permissions system offered by Hasura is extremely flexible and is built to capture complex use-cases conveniently.
+The permissions system offered by Hasura GraphQL engine is extremely flexible and is built to capture complex use-cases conveniently.

 Roles
 -----